aareeze/GroupProject/README.md

   During this phase trying to add more more layout features and buttons to the activity_login.xml, the issues arrived of the OnCliclListener causing the program to crash so I had to go back and look at it.
 Changing some code around.

+  ##Update

+  Rework of the app from the ground up

+  Added fucntional signup and login features.

+  Updated UI design new headers, colors, and titles

+  Issues with API's for sportscars popping upa nd issue with certain car vechiles popping up.

+  The program is case sensative when booking

+  Adding new logo's to protect and polishing up the UI design